Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

     ArmClient armClient = new ArmClient(new DefaultAzureCredential());
 ```

-From this code snippet, we showed that in order to interact with Resources, we need to create the top-level client first **AzureResourceManagerClient**

-More information and different authentication approaches using Azure Identity can be found in [this document]<---(https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme?view=azure-dotnet)-->.
+Additional documentation for the `Azure.Identity.DefaultAzureCredential` Class can be found in [this document](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential).

 ## Key concepts
 ### Understanding Azure Resource Hierarchy